 8. That moment when you see the train you have to take is hitting the platform just when you got there, and the only thing that separates you two is the ratchet.
 Then you realize you forgot to charge your MetroCard!

 9. It’s pure happiness when the express train arrives before the local one.
 It’s a small happy moment!

 10. Not all the stations sell tickets.
 This is NOT usual, but it happens.
 One time – and only this time – I had to walk from one station to another just to buy a ticket.

 11. Usually, the platform from one side of the street goes Uptown, and the other across the street goes Downtown.
 But you’ll see that some stations have more than two entrances, and sometimes they go to the same direction.
 So, ALWAYS read the direction before getting in.

 12. To buy/charge your MetroCard at the vending machine is always the best choice since you don’t have to deal with the lack of sympathy of the counter attendants.
-I don’t know what happens, but they are always in a bad mood!
+I don’t know what happens, but some of them are always in bad mood!

 There’s much more about the subway in NYC that could be on this list; each person has different thoughts, experiences, and impressions about it.
 Now, let’s hear from you… Which facts would you add to the list?
 I bet you have a few more!